-- Do not provide single elevators or escalators.
-Coordinate quantity of vertical and horizontal transportation elements with building code requirements as well as expected passenger traffic flow. - Storage for emergency barricades should be considered.
+- Do not provide single elevators or escalators. - Coordinate quantity of vertical and horizontal transportation elements with building code requirements as well as expected passenger traffic flow. - Storage for emergency barricades should be considered. - Refer to Mechanical Systems Standards for additional information.